 - 2 tablespoons maple syrup

-- 1 cup unsweetened almond milk (or other non-dairy milk)
+- 1 cup unsweetened almond milk or other non-dairy milk

-- For the filling: Place diced carrots into the bowl of a food processor.
-Puree the carrots and then add the sugar, tapioca starch, salt, cinnamon, nutmeg, and cloves.
-Blend until ingredients are incorporated.
-Add the maple syrup, eggs, and almond milk.
-Blend until smooth.
+- Drain and transfer carrots to the bowl of a food processor.
+Puree the carrots and then add the coconut sugar, arrowroot starch, salt, cinnamon, nutmeg, and cloves.
+Process until ingredients are incorporated.
+Add the maple syrup, almond butter, almond milk, and vanilla.
+Process until smooth.